nookery/Build-a-Website-with-Laravel/README.md

 Building such a project takes a long time, so please make sure you have enough patience.

-Currently, this project is still in the development state.
+Currently, this project is still in the development stage.

 ## Why